Is Garlic Bad for Dogs

 This is because garlic contains less damaging toxins than onions – so a small amount may be safe.
 It has been found that onion can be 15 times more damaging to a dog’s blood cells than garlic.

-If your dog has too much garlic, he may show the following signs:
+If your dog has too much garlic, he or she may show the following signs:

 • Tiredness and lethargy